-The overall rate impact of the proposed changes is an average increase in Customer Rates of approximately 8.5%, effective July 1, 2017.6
+The overall rate impact of these proposed changes is an average increase in Customer Rates of approximately 6.8%, effective July 1, 2018.

 Table 1 shows a reconciliation of existing customer billings to proposed customer billings.

 Table 1 Reconciliation of Customer Billings (\$000s)